andocmdo/go-deepthought-FE/README.md

-# gostockd-frontend
+# go-deepthought-FE
-useful html/files related to gostockd
+useful html/files for interacting with my go-deepthought cluster